Guidance for UK businesses on rules for selling services to Romania

 The authoritative source for Romanian market regulations is the Romanian government.
 This guidance links to official Romanian sources wherever possible.

-Romanian trade and services regulations
+Trade and services regulations in Romania

 If you are a UK business providing services in Romania, you need to follow Romanian regulations about: